-- Headache

-- Fever
+Chills

-- Chills
+- Sensitivity to light

 - Stiff Neck

-- Extreme tiredness

-- Vomiting

-- Sensitivity to light

 - Rash of small purplish black-red dots

 How can meningococcal disease be prevented?
 Vaccines can prevent many types of meningococcal disease, but not all types.
 There are two vaccines available in the U.S. that protect against four of the five most common strains of the meningococcal bacteria.
 The newest vaccine, Menactra, or MCV4, is currently available for: